mkrisher/mkrisher/README.md

 In my current role as Engineering Manager at Grace Hill, I'm responsible for the Survey product.
 I've been tasked with migrating customers off of two legacy systems onto the new modern system.
-I've tackled tricky migrations like this in the past at places like Nike.
+Tackling tricky migrations like this is something I've done in the past at places like Nike and have really enjoyed.

 Previously, as Director of Engineering at Zyston, I was responsible for the transition and integration of Blue Lava customers and products into the Zyston offering–post acquisition.
-I directly handled the operation and management of the Blue Lava tenants, supporting customers along the journey, all the while reducing costs.
+I directly handled the operation and management of the Blue Lava tenants, single handedly ran the AWS system infrastructure, supported customers, and reduced costs.

 As Director of Engineering at Blue Lava, I had the opportunity to help define our roadmap, strategize on hiring, introduce tools like story mapping and